-Gov. Ron Desantis draws hundreds in first Iowa trip
+Gov. Ron DeSantis draws hundreds in first Iowa trip

 His visit comes just as a Des Moines Register/Mediacom Iowa Poll released Friday shows DeSantis comparable with Donald Trump in favorability ratings.
 About 42% of Iowa Republicans view DeSantis as very favorable and about 44% of Iowa Republicans view Trump on the same measure.

 More Republicans, however, viewed Trump, who has his own visit to Davenport scheduled for Monday, as unfavorable.
 Eighteen percent of Iowa Republicans viewed Trump as mostly or very unfavorable.
-Just 6% of Iowa Republicans said the same for DeSantis, though 20% said they weren't sure.
+Just 6% of Iowa Republicans said the same for DeSantis, though 20% said they weren't sure about DeSantis.

+Florida Gov. Ron DeSantis meets with supporters and signs his book during a stop Friday at Rhythm City Casino in Davenport.

+Jerry Waite, of Davenport, said he liked what DeSantis has done for Florida and that he is more polished than Trump.
+Though he likes Trump, he thinks his crassness helped contribute to the former president's loss in 2020.

 During his 2012 campaign for Congress, DeSantis expressed support for restructuring the two programs, which aid millions of seniors in the U.S., to make them more financially sustainable.